BeCreative-Germany/YLESS/README.md

 superset of JSON and is very clear and comfortable.
 Why we dont´t use a format which we already know and every day use?
 It use YAML as alternative for the CSS Markup language and Javascript for function execution and calculation.

 I´m not very experience developer in parsing or compiling.
-My idea behind this project is that why we take the trouble to create languages to extend the css behaviour like 'simpleLESS' when we have already all present.
+My idea behind this project is why we take the trouble to create new languages to extend the css behaviour like 'simpleLESS' when we have already all present.

 YLESS use the YAML-format it is very easy to read and to extend and the big factor for me is that YAML is not a nobody in the world of programming so i think lots of people will like it.
 You can write your own template function in pure Javascript and all variables or function